 - Wash by hand in mild soap, rinsing twice, and rolling in a towel and laying flat to dry.

 Buying vintage stockings today gives you more options than in the 1940s.
 Most women don’t bother to go through the authenticity route of buying fully fashioned, seamed stockings, in Silk or Rayon.
 They are hard to find, and frankly, just don’t fit as comfortably as modern-does-vintage stretch stockings.
 It also doesn’t make too much sense to wear thigh high stockings vs pantyhose when no one will see your thighs under a skirt or dress anyways.
 However authentic you decide, here are some places to look for 1940s style seamed stockings:

-For winter warmth the Wolford Velvet tights are nice and cozy but don’t have back seams.
+- Wolford Velvet tights – Nice and cozy for winter warmth, but don’t have back seams.

 Know of other sources?
 I am always on the lookout.
 Tell me where you find 1940s style nude seamed stockings in the comments.

 Socks were not often worn by women before 1940, but white ankle socks were very popular with teenage girls.
 They were worn with saddle shoes or penny loafers.
 Colorful socks were an option for both children and women once the war started.
 They either had a snug knit band at the top or folded over once for a clean and classy vintage fit.
 Popular colors were red, white and blue, as well as yellow, beige, light blue, stripes, geometric and argyle prints.
 A few fancy socks had small flowers knit into the design that resembled embroidery.
 For the most part, socks were practical and not a fashion accessory.
 During wartime, women conserved their stockings and instead wore ankle socks made of cotton to match their dress.
 After the war, they returned to stockings and only wore socks for sports and casual dress.